 Heene Church of England Voluntary Aided Primary School is a church school which West Sussex County Council volunteers to aid.
 In a voluntary aided school the Governors form the Admissions Authority.

-Heene School became a primary school in September 2015, adding Year 4 that year.
-In September 2016 it adds Year 5, and in September 2017 it will add Year 6.
-The eventual school capacity is expected to be 420 pupils, with each year accommodating 60 children.
+The school capacity is 420 pupils, with each year accommodating 60 children.
 For further information see the school website.

 1.2 The Published Admission Number (PAN)